 Why would I need travel insurance with gadget cover?

-You might assume that mobile phones and other gadgets are covered by your travel insurance as standard.
-But not all travel insurance policies include cover specifically for gadgets.
-And the amounts travel insurance will pay out for valuables are often low – in some cases as little as £200 for a single item, or around £500 in total.
+You might assume that your travel insurance covers mobile phones and other gadgets as standard.
+But not all travel insurance policies include gadget cover.
+And travel insurance pay-outs for valuables are often low – as little as £200 for one item or £500 in total.

-If you’re taking a high-spec smartphone, laptop and fitness tracker with you, this won’t be nearly enough to cover their value if you have to replace them.
+If you’re taking a high-spec smartphone, laptop or fitness tracker away with you, this won’t be nearly enough to replace them if they’re lost, damaged or stolen.

 What types of gadget travel insurance are available?

-- Add gadget insurance as an optional extra to your standard travel insurance policy for an extra cost
+- Adding gadget travel insurance to your standard policy for an extra charge

-- Insure your tech with a dedicated gadget insurance policy – just make sure it covers you abroad
+- A dedicated gadget insurance policy – just make sure it covers you abroad

-- Find home contents insurance with cover for personal possessions abroad.
+- Home contents insurance with cover for personal possessions abroad.

-There may be a limit on the number of gadgets covered by the policy, and there will be a limit on the total amount it will pay out.
+There may be a limit on how many gadgets your policy covers, and there’ll be a limit on the total amount it will pay out.

-As of November 2022, Comparethemarket had an average rating of 4.8 out of 5 from 22,897 people who left a review on Trustpilot.
-The score 4.8 corresponds to the Star Label ‘Excellent’ Find out more
+As of January 2024, Compare the Market had an average rating of 4.8 out of 5 from 38,330 people who left a review on Trustpilot.
+The score 4.8 corresponds to the Star Label ‘Excellent’.
+Find out more

-What cover does mobile phone and gadget travel insurance provide?
+What cover does gadget and mobile phone travel insurance provide?

-Cover may vary between insurance providers, but a good policy can include:
+Cover varies among insurance providers, but a good policy will usually include: